jlleblanc/cajs/STYLEGUIDE.md

 # Terms and Conditions

 1. **Acceptance of Terms**
-   By accessing this website, you agree to be bound by these terms and conditions.
+   By accessing this website...

-2. **Use License**
-   Permission is \`granted\` to temporarily download one copy of the materials...

-   (Rest of the Markdown content)
   `,
   "privacy-policy": `
 # Privacy Policy

-## 1. Information We Collect
+## Information We Collect...

-We collect information you provide directly to us, such as...

-(Rest of the Markdown content)
   `
 }
 ```

 ## 11. Naming Conventions

+- Use PascalCase for component names
 - Use camelCase for object keys and variable names
-- Use PascalCase for component names
 - Use kebab-case for CSS classes, file names, and Markdown content keys
 - Use UPPERCASE for constant values